Mother Maria – a saint of our days, Pearl of Great Price

 Mother Maria made a rented house in Paris her “convent.”
 It was a place with an open door for refugees, the needy and the lonely.

-She established several hostels for the homeless, helpless, the ill and marginal in Villa de Saxe, Rue Lourmel and Noisy-le-Grand, with support from a number of the leading figures of the emigration.
+She opened several hostels for homeless, helpless, ill and marginal in Villa de Saxe, Rue Lourmel and Noisy-le-Grand.

 After the Fall of France in 1940 Mother Maria helped Jews and was arrested by the Gestapo.
 She was sent to the Ravensbrück concentration camp.
-On Holy Saturday, 1945, she took the place of a Jewish woman who was going to be sent to the Gas Chamber, and died in her place.
+On Holy Saturday, 1945, she took the place of a Jewish woman who was going to be sent to the Gas Chamber, and died instead of her.

 Nun Mary was executed in the gas chamber on March 31, 1945, a week before the camp was liberated by the Red Army.